Culmination of Messiah's mission, 19:45-24:53

 The passage consists of oracles concerning "the end of the age."
 The first oracle addresses the coming of false Messiahs, troubles in the world, and the persecution of Jesus' disciples, v8-19.
 These "signs" are but the normal state of affairs and are not be taken as a sign of the end.
 Then there is the oracle concerning the destruction of Jerusalem / the end of the age, v20-24.
-Then the oracles concerning the shaking of heaven and the great assize, v25-27.
+This is followed by the oracles concerning the shaking of heaven and the great assize, v25-27.

 False Messiahs, v8.
-Referring to messianic contenders leading up to the destruction of Jerusalem in 70AD, and false teachers / prophets in our age.
+Referring to messianic contenders leading up to the destruction of Jerusalem in 70AD, and the emergence of false teachers / prophets during this period.

-"Wars and rumors of wars", v9-11.
-Referring to pre and post 70AD - primarily the normal state of affairs.
+"Wars and rumours of wars", v9-11.
+Again, referring to the normal state of affairs.

 Persecution, v12-19.
-Again, pre and post 70AD - again the normal state of affairs, although probably increasing toward the end.
+Again, the normal state of affairs, although probably increasing in magnitude toward the end.

 2. The desolating sacrilege, v20-24: